 IP = Phase Current

-In star connections, the line and phase currents are the same while its voltages differ by a factor of √3.
+In star connections, the line and phase currents are the same, whhile voltages differ by a factor of √3.
 Hence, it is possible to supply power with different voltages without the need for additional transformers.
 For example, a 230V star circuit can also supply 400V.
-The 230V supply can be obtained by connecting from a phase terminal and neutral, while the 400V are from connecting two phases.
+The 230V supply can be obtained by connecting from a phase terminal and neutral, while the 400V is from connecting two phases.

 For delta connections, the line and phase voltages are the same, but the currents differ by a factor of √3.
 The line current of a delta connection is larger than the phase current.
 Because of this, to supply a given power, thicker insulation is required.
 Star connections are preferable to use for power transmission and distribution networks since they use less insulation material.